hilary3211/Reach-project/Tutorial.md

 91            "seeOutcome": seeOutcome,
 92        }
 ```
-* On line 48 we create the general player function with the player name argument.
+* On line 48 we create the general player function with the player name as an argument of the function.
 This main player function contains sub functions which has all the functionality the players in the game posses
 * Line 49 to Line 56 contains the first gethand function which is used to get the hands of the users in the first round of the game.
 * Line 58 to Line 65 contains the second gethand function which is used to get the hands of the two players in the second round of the game.
 * Line 67 to line 74 contains the third gethand function which is used to get the hands of the two players in third round of the game